Al-Amin Kazeem: St Patrick's Athletic

-Style of Play
+Style of play

 Kazeem plays as a left-back primarily.
 He is very strong, quick and willing to defend, with his manager Wayne Brown stating after his debut "You've seen his fitness first and foremost but also his physical presence to get out to the ball and want to defend.

 "That's a rarity nowadays, where you have people who actually want to defend."

 International career

-Kazeem is eligible to play for both Nigeria and England as he holds dual citizenship for both countries.
-He has not declared for either country as of yet.
+Kazeem is eligible to play for both England and Nigeria as he holds dual citizenship for both countries.